 GOA fishing plan.
-The 2017 GOA fishing plan includes cooperative management measures to limit individual vessels and the cooperative to halibut PSC sideboard amounts.
+The 2018 GOA fishing plan includes cooperative management measures to limit individual vessels and the cooperative to halibut PSC sideboard amounts.

-2017 AKSC Catch
+2018 AKSC Catch

 The following tables provide AKSC catch.
 All data is rounded to the nearest whole number for simplicity.
-AKSC catch during the 2017 fishing year were within allocation levels, and no overages occurred.
+AKSC catch during the 2018 fishing year were within allocation levels, and no overages occurred.
 It's important to understand that fishing behavior and catch amounts under any given year of cooperative operations may not reflect those of other years.

 AKSC initially apportions its annual NMFS-issued allocation to individual companies or vessels.
 Subsequently, AKSC companies can engage in transfers with other AKSC companies or vessels to maximize harvesting efficiencies.
-Additionally, AKSC engaged in trades with the other Amendment 80 cooperative.
 Because allocations are managed under hard caps, some portion of each of AKSC's allocations will be left unharvested to serve as a buffer prior to reaching allocation amounts.